Make sure this part fits

 Genuine Ford Part E6SZ-12A297-A, the Right Choice

-Your vehicle deserves only genuine OEM Ford parts and accessories.
 To ensure reliability, purchase Ford part # E6SZ-12A297-A Module - Ignition.
 It is sometimes referred to as Ford Ignition Control Module.
-Our Ford parts and accessories are expedited directly from authorized Ford dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM Ford parts are the best for restoring your vehicle to factory condition performance.
+In terms of quality and longevity, OEM parts are top-tier.
+This is because they are made according to Ford's demanding factory specifications and go through strict quality control.
 This part fits specific Ford Bronco, F-150, Ranger models.
 It fits Lincoln Continental, Mark VII, Town Car.
 It also fits Mercury Cougar, Sable, Topaz.

 Why choose Ford Parts Giant